bradberger/blog/content/transferring-files-with-gulpjs.md

 # Known Issues

-There is a known issue with SSH connections unexpectedly ending under certain condidtions.
-Through experience, this seems to be direcly related to the size of the file.
+~~There is a known issue with SSH connections unexpectedly ending under certain condidtions.
+Through experience, this seems to be direcly related to the size of the file.~~

-Right now there doesn't seem to be a workaround for this.
+~~Right now there doesn't seem to be a workaround for this.
 It shouldn't be a major issue unless working with very large files.
 I've only run into it so far when trying to bundle several libraries together - jQuery, AngularJS, Bootstrap, shims, and custom code.
-(Just jQuery/Angular/Bootstrap works, for instance).
+(Just jQuery/Angular/Bootstrap works, for instance).~~

+Update: This [is solved](https://www.npmjs.com/package/gulp-sftp#error-sftp-abrupt-closure).
+Great work, guys!

 # Conclusion